-- A) designed to help eligible individuals who are English language learners achieve competence in reading, writing, speaking, and comprehension of the English language; and - B) that leads to-

-- I. attainment of a secondary school diploma or its recognized equivalent; and - II. transition to postsecondary education and traini9ng; or - ii. employment.
+- A) designed to help eligible individuals who are English language learners achieve competence in reading, writing, speaking, and comprehension of the English language; and - B) that leads to- - attainment of a secondary school diploma or its recognized equivalent; and - ii. transition to postsecondary education and training; or - iii. employment.